Skip to content

 The hint is also forwarded to availability() so engines that warn on shape mismatch (Edge) stay quiet.

-Pair the detector with summarizer / translator / prompt to skip the manual language: "en" argument when the input language isn’t known ahead of time:
+The detector intentionally doesn’t reach into the other packages; one package wraps one capability.
+To skip the manual language: "en" argument when the input language isn’t known ahead of time, wire the two yourself:

 import { detect } from "@web-ai-sdk/detector";